oliviawestmacottssw/SSW.Rules.Content/rules/post-production---do-you-know-how-to-structure-your-files/rule.md

 ---

 Figuring out how your workflow works is an essential part of the editing process.
 As such you should make sure to have an effective and consistent file/folder structure.
-This is an efficient way for a 2-3 person team to structure their files/folders:
+​This is an efficient way for a 2-3 person team to structure their files/folders:

 - Data[FirstnameLastname]
     - ProjectFiles
-        - Pictures
+        - Pictures​
         - Videos
             - Edit Assets
                 - Music
                 - Images
-                - Templates
+                - Templates​
                 - Videos
                     - CTA
                 - Stings